First International Conference on the Archaeology of the Oman Peninsula 2026

 Kia ora,

 At the start of this month I attended the First International Conference on the Archaeology of the Oman Peninsula and presented some of the recent work of the 'La Trobe University Archaeological Research in Oman' (LARiO) project.
-The conference, which was hosted at the Sultan Qaboos University campus in Muscat, marked the golden jubilee (50th anniversary) of the Journal of Oman Studies, the peer-reviewed scholarly journal of the Sultanate of Oman's Ministry of Heritage and Tourism.
+The conference, which was hosted at the Sultan Qaboos University campus in Muscat, marked the golden jubilee (50th anniversary) of the Journal of Oman Studies, the peer-reviewed scholarly journal of the Sultanate of Oman's Ministry of Heritage and Tourism

-| Presenting at the First International Conference of the Archaeology of the Oman Peninsula, Sultan Qaboos University, Muscat, 1 February 2026.
-Photo: Roman Garba. |
+Presenting at the First International Conference of the Archaeology of the Oman Peninsula, Sultan Qaboos University, Muscat, 1 February 2026.
+Photo: Roman Garba.

 As a newcomer to Omani and Arabian archaeology, the conference proved to be a great opportunity to meet other researchers working in the region and hear about their research.
 Sadly (from the point of view of the individual conference delegate) it was not possible to attend all of the presentations that I would have liked to, as there were two parallel sessions running throughout the three days of the conference.
 While there was a lack of research presented on my period of research interest - the Palaeolithic (I was one of only three researchers presenting research on this period), I definitely learnt a lot about later periods, particularly the Omani Bronze Age (ca. 3200 - 1300 BCE), the focus of the majority of presentations during the conference.
+It is perhaps not surprising that this period is such a strong focus of the archaeological research missions that are presently working in Oman, as this is when we start to see some major changes in the archaeological record - including the rise of international trade connections, a shift towards more highly socially stratified urbanized societies, intensified agricultural practices, and the appearance of monumental architecture.
+The Oman Peninsula (the northern part of the present day Sultanate of Oman) was referred to as Makkan/Magan in ancient Mesopotamian texts from this period - the region became an important source of copper for Mesopotamia and the Indus Valley regions.

 Most of the presentations were given in English, but it was great to see a few presentations given in Arabic, by local researchers.
 My Arabic is, shall we say, a work in progress (I'm back on the Duolingo Arabic lessons!), so thankfully there were headsets available that allowed everyone attending the conference to listen to all of the presentations by tuning into a local radio frequency.

-| Listening to the translation of a presentation being given in Arabic during the conference. |
+Listening to the translation of a presentation being given in Arabic during the conference.

 And, as always, thanks for reading,